KennySoh/Technical-Interview/goals.md

 - Gaining skills in AWS and its different backup services.
 - Gaining skills in Spring Boat

+Looking for a Backend Development Role in a great startup or Good company.
+- Leetcode
+  - Easy and Medium Problem first
+  - Brute force, then optimal
+  - Explore edge case.
+- Cracking the coding interview

 # 16 Feb 2021
 ### DeadLines:
 - [ ] Start the React udemy course.